CMU-313/CMU-313.github.io/assignments/HW1.md

 First, open an issue in the [https://github.com/CMU-313/Teedy/issues](https://github.com/CMU-313/Teedy/issues) to declare what aspect of Teedy you will be improving.
 You should look through existing issues, if any, to avoid duplicates.
 In the issue description, mention the current score you observed and the warning that you are targeting.
-Tag the issue with one or more of the existing labels as appropriate, add it to milestone "HW1", and assign yourself.
+~~Tag the issue with one or more of the existing labels as appropriate, add it to milestone "HW1", and~~ assign yourself (do this by commenting "I would like to work on this please!").

 In your own fork, create a feature branch, implement the change, test it out locally, and commit your changes.
 Your commit message(s) must clearly describe what's changing.